Introduction

 The Deutsches Museum presents three masterpieces in its "Textile Heritage" collection:

-- Peasant dirndl (1820):
+- Farmer's Dirndl (1820):

 Handwoven wool fabric with gray-brown stripes, found in a Berchtesgaden farmhouse. - Noble Dirndl (1895):

-Velvet dress with silver embroidery, once worn by Princess Marie of Bavaria. - Modern Design (2015):
+Velvet dress with silver embroidery, once worn by Princess Marie of Bavaria. - Modern design (2015):

 Conclusion